-Hollywood strike: Which shows will return after end of writers' strike?
+Hollywood strike: Which shows will return as writers' strike ends?

 Who are the key players in the writers' strike?

-For the last 14 years, Alliance of Motion Picture and Television Producers (AMPTP) president Carol Lombardini has led negotiations in contract talks with all of Hollywood's unions and guilds, including those that led to the new proposed deal for writers.
+For the last 14 years, Alliance of Motion Picture and Television Producers (AMPTP) president Carol Lombardini has led negotiations in contract talks with all of Hollywood's unions and guilds, including the latest round.

 In that role, Ms Lombardini represents the interests of studios, production companies and streaming services.

-In the opposite corner has been Ellen Stutzman, the chief negotiator for the Writer's Guild.
+In the opposite corner has been Ellen Stutzman, the chief negotiator for the Writers Guild.

 She is a relative newcomer to the role, having taken up the position in February.
 Just two weeks later, contract talks began, which ultimately led to the strike that was called in May.

-Disney CEO Bob Iger, NBCUniversal chair Donna Langley, Warner Bros Discovery chief executive David Zaslav and Netflix co-CEO Ted Sarandos also all played key roles in getting talks restarted with writers over the weekend.
+Disney CEO Bob Iger, NBCUniversal chair Donna Langley, Warner Bros Discovery chief executive David Zaslav, and Netflix co-CEO Ted Sarandos also all played key roles in getting talks restarted with writers over the weekend.

 What will change for writers under the new deal?

-The final language of the deal is still unclear, but it has been reported that the Writer's Guild was able to obtain concessions on many of their primary demands, including an increase in royalties from streaming content.
+The final language of the deal is still unclear, but it has been reported that the Writers Guild was able to obtain concessions on many of their primary demands, including an increase in royalties from streaming content.

 Additionally, the studios made concessions on minimum staffing levels for shows.